Pakistan Army: Special operations forces

 The Pakistan Army has a division dedicated towards conducting the unconventional and asymmetric warfare operations, established with the guidance provided by the United States Army in 1956.
 This competitive special operation force is known as the Special Services Group (Army SSG, distinguishing the Navy SSG), and is assembled in eight battalions, commanded by the Lieutenant-Colonel, with addition of three companies commanded by the Major or a Captain, depending on the availability.

 The special operation forces training school is located in Cherat in Khyber Pakhtunkhwa.

 Each battalion in the Pakistan Army Special Forces is specifically trained for a specific type of operation, and each battalion is a specialist in their nature of conducting the operation.
 Due to their distinctive service headgear, the Army SSG is colloquially known as the Maroon Berets.

 Military philosophy

+Since the 1960s, officers of the Pakistan Armed Forces have produced a significant body of autobiographical and analytical writings, continuing a tradition established by officers of the colonial Indian Army.
+Studies of this literature note that by 2011 more than 60 military authors had published nearly 100 titles, ranging from personal memoirs to accounts of military operations and political events.
+Some of these works became widely circulated and were reprinted multiple times, while others were self-published and distributed through local book markets.
+Scholars observe that these writings form an important part of the historiography of Pakistan and its military, as they provide firsthand perspectives on major events such as the Indo-Pakistani wars and the political role of the armed forces.

 Combat doctrine (1947–2007)

 The U.S.-Pakistan military relations: The group photo of the United States Army and the Pakistan Army after coordinating the joint operation in 2010.

 In 1947, the Pakistan Army's war strategists developed a combat doctrine which was called "The Riposte", which featured a strategy of "offensive-defense".
 In 1989, the first and official implementation of this strategy was refined and featured in the major military exercise, Exercise Zab-e-Momin, organized under Lt-Gen. Hamid Gul– this combat doctrine was fully focused in engaging towards its primary adversary, Indian Army.

 In 1989–99, the JS HQ, working with the Army GHQ to identify several key factors considering the large conventional attacks from the better equipped and numerically advantage adversary, the Indian Army, derived the combat doctrine to assess the vulnerability of Pakistan where its vast majority of population centers as well as political and military targets lies closer to the international border with India.